AriFordsham/GHCWiki/status/may08.md

 # GHC Status May 2008

 The last six months have been a time of consolidation for GHC.
 We have done many of the things described in the last HCAR status report (November 2007), but there are few new headline items to report, so this status report is briefer than usual.

+## Highlights of the last six months

 - **Simple language extensions**